buddhaman/tim_engine/readme.txt

 Collect info about ecosystem, try to create balance.
 Sandbox ecosystem game.

+Nice: Do competition.
+150 dollars for best creature.

 TODO BEFORE DEMO LAUNCH:

+- Draw on single bodypart :
+    - Implement right click.
+    - Radial menu ? no probobly options.
+    - Select draw on bodypart.
+Show outline of texture reach.

-- Save creatures.
+- Add tutorial.
-- Visualize GRU,        V
+- Serialization.
+- Set training target and add multiple.
-- Think about nice way to render creatures, or at least add googly eyes.
+- Make at least one devlog.
+- Setup website, newsletter or written devlog.

+STRETCH GOALS:
+- Add ingame tutorial.
+- Try to compile to windows and send some versions to people to test.

+- Figure out way to create graphs.
+Probably create own graphing.
+Base on own ui library.
+- Combobox for training method and setup training method.
+- Edit video.
+Publish to youtube.
+- Figure out one more way to promote game.

 ------ Evolution Sim -------

-- Set default background and make it deletable.
-Set default texture to 0x00000000.
-- Another option: Show activation as overlay.
-- Solve bug: Minimum size during bodypart placement.
-- Set number of hidden neurons in editor.
+- Fix mouse.
+Make nice animated cursor for every tool.

-- Serialization.
+- Add tutorial.
+- Draw on single bodypart.

 - Radial menu on right click to draw on single bodypart, delete, or other features.

-- Color picker on creature to select color.

-- Ui needs to be waayyyy better.
+(Idea)

 - Give very clear feedback for current tool.
 - When selecting bodypart switch to selection.
 No need to cancel inbetween.
+- Ui needs to be waayyyy better.

 - Add multiple views.
 See edges, see actual result, same in fakeworld.
 - Generate random texture.
 - Make videos: Create joker.
-- Keep tools in single tab with deselect button.
-Current situation is confusing.
 - Give clear feedback about the current tool
 - Choose base color for every part.
 - Add googly eyes.

-- Create some overhang on the edges of a bodypart.
-- Mouse input to move camera.
 - Gray out buttons when action is not available.

 - Visualize fitness in world for first creature.